Universal Limitations on Quantum Key Distribution over a Network: Application to other protocols

 as $q\eta_1\eta_2$ \textit{bits} is an achievable rate for the given setup (see Refs.~\cite{GES16,PLOB15,WTB16} for the private capacities of $\mathcal{E}_{A_i\to C_i}$).
 Notice that $q\eta_1\eta_2$ is a strong converse bound.

-For bipartite MDI-QKD (see Fig.~\ref{fig:mq-2-2}), using the results of Ref.~\cite{GES16,PLOB15} we get repeaterless upper bound (RB) on the bipartite MDI-QKD capacity to be $\min_i\{\eta_i: i\in[2]\}$.
-This bound is always loose than our strong converse upper bound $q\eta_1\eta_2$ bits for all practical purposes.
-In Fig.~\ref{fig:MDI_2D}, we plot rate-distance trade-off (secret key capacity versus distance L in km) for our bound~\eqref{eq:dbwhh} when $n=2$, $\eta_1=\eta_2=\exp(-\alpha L)$, and $\alpha=\frac{1}{22 \textnormal{km}}$ and compare it with the repeaterless bound RB.
+For bipartite MDI-QKD (see Fig.~\ref{fig:mq-2-2}), using the results of Ref.~\cite{GES16,PLOB15} we get upper bound (RB) on the bipartite MDI-QKD capacity to be $\min\{\eta_1,\eta_2\}$ (e.g., see~\cite{CM17,pirandola2019capacities}).
+This bound is always looser than our strong converse upper bound $q\eta_1\eta_2$ bits for all practical purposes.
+In Fig.~\ref{fig:MDI_2D}, we plot rate-distance trade-off (secret key capacity versus distance L in km) for our bound in Eq.~\eqref{eq:dbwhh} when $n=2$, $\eta_1=\eta_2=\exp(-\alpha L)$, and $\alpha=\frac{1}{22 \textnormal{km}}$ and compare it with the upper bound (RB) $\eta_{1}$ (since $\eta_1=\eta_2$).